 Fiddleheads may be poisonous if eaten raw.
 Make sure you wash them well, soak at least 10 minutes also to reduce their bitterness, and cook them in plenty of water.

 A blender or food processor will be very useful to purée the soup.

 - Prepare the fiddleheads: wash them well, soak them at least 10 minutes, then blanch them 15 min in a pot of boiling salted water.
 Set them aside.

-- Melt the butter in a saucepan over medium-low heat.
+- Heat the oil in a saucepan over medium-low heat.
 Add the finely chopped shallot and sauté 2-3 min until it is translucent, taking care not to let it burn.
 Add the fiddleheads and cook 1 min, then pour in the broth and the rice.
 Bring to a boil, cover and simmer 5 min.
 Add salt and pepper to taste.

 - Purée the soup in a blender, then distribute it into bowls and serve.
 If desired, garnish each bowl with sliced almonds.

 Nutrition Facts Table

 per 1 serving (340g)